Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 where the quotient is for the action of the diagonal $G_k$ (leaving a residual action of $G_k$), while

 Hence we would have a homotopy quotient

 whose induced pushforward on cohomology agrees recovers \eqref{battle eq 4}.

-In a previous version of this paper, we used some complicated gymnastics in cohomology as a substitute for the fact that we did not how to rigorously formulate \eqref{hquot_hope}.
+In a previous version of this paper, we used some complicated gymnastics in cohomology as a substitute for the fact that we did not know how to rigorously formulate \eqref{hquot_hope}.
 We are very grateful to an anonymous referee for informing us that there already exists a framework to handle this sort of issue, namely the ``relative \'{e}tale homotopy theory'' developed in \cite{HS}, \cite{BS}.
 This formalism makes the argument much more efficient and transparent, so we review it next. \\

 \textbf{Relative \'{e}tale homotopy theory.} If $X$ is a variety over a field $k$ and $L/k$ is a finite extension, then $\Et(X_L)$ is a pro-object in simplicial sets equipped with an action of $\Gal(L/k)$ \emph{as a pro-object}.
 However, it would be better to work with an object that enjoys a level-wise action, rather than an action as a pro-object.
-In \cite{HS} Harpaz-Schlank defined a better object denoted $\Et_{/k}(X)$, called the \emph{relative \'{e}tale homotopy type} (\cite{HS} \S 9.2.3)\footnote{Note that the ArXiv version of \cite{HS} is numbered differently from the published version.} of $X$, which is a pro-object in the homotopy category of $G_k$-spaces (which means by definition that every simplex has open stabilizer).
+In \cite{HS} Harpaz-Schlank defined a refined variant of the \'{e}tale homotopy type denoted $\Et_{/k}(X)$, called the \emph{relative \'{e}tale homotopy type} \cite[\S 9.2.3]{HS}\footnote{Note that the ArXiv version of \cite{HS} is numbered differently from the published version.} of $X$, which is a pro-object in the homotopy category of $G_k$-spaces (which means by definition that every simplex has open stabilizer)\footnote{As in \S \ref{subsec: etale homotopy}, we will refer to simplicial sets as ``spaces'' to make the exposition smoother.}.
 The point is that $\Et_{/k}(X)$ is equipped with a \emph{level-wise} action of $G_{k}$.
 In \cite{BS} Barnea-Schlank lifted this construction to the pro-category of $G_k$-spaces, and it is this refinement that we will use in this paper.
 The improvement is analogous to Friedlander's refinement of the Artin-Mazur \'{e}tale homotopy type, which is a pro-object in the homotopy category of spaces, to the \'{e}tale topological type discussed in \S \ref{subsec: etale homotopy}, which is a pro-object in spaces, although the methods of \cite{BS} are very different.